 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Egg Banking, PPI may have been attached to a customer's policy by Egg Banking, in some cases without their knowledge.
-Egg Banking may have declined a credit application if PPI was refused by the customer.
+Egg Banking may have denied a credit application if PPI was refused by the customer.

 Egg Banking PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Egg Banking.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Egg Banking, and this was not revealed to you at the point of sale, then you would be due compensation from Egg Banking.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Egg Banking, and this was not disclosed to you at the point of sale, then you would be due compensation from Egg Banking.